-Inventory Valuation: Inventories are stated at the lower of average cost or net realizable value on a first-in, first-out basis.
+Inventory Valuation: Inventories are stated at average cost on a first-in, first-out basis.

 Assets Limited as to Use: Assets limited as to use include assets set aside for debt service as required by trustee or indenture agreements, assets held under the plan enabling legislation, assets set aside pursuant to donor stipulations, and assets designated by the Board of Directors for specific future purposes.
 If donated or contributed, assets limited as to use are reported at fair value as of the date of receipt, which is then treated as cost.
 Interest income on proceeds of borrowings that are held by a Trustee, and principally all other general fund investments, are reported as interest and other income.
 Classification in the consolidated statement of net position between current and non-current is generally determined by the purpose for which the assets are set aside.